Activities for partners

 If you fancy seeing the quintessential Italian city of Lucca, we’ll fix a taxi to take you to Aulla station for the (90 mins) train journey to the city, give you a map, advice on sightseeing and on return train times.
 We’ll tell you how to get a taxi back to the mill.
 You can let us know beforehand or when you have settled in during you week at the mill.

 The little spa town of Equi Terme, about half-an-hour by road from the mill (or 25 minutes by train from Aulla), boasts thermal, sulphur-smelling springs, which feed an open-air swimming pool as well as the spa buildings.
 The Romans took the waters here and they are still used to treat skin complaints, respiratory and osteo-articular conditions and even heart disease.
 You can swim in the pool, which is fun.
-For more, please visit their website at www.turismo.intoscana.it
+For more, please visit their website at http://www.termediequi.it/ but it is in Italian!

 If you fancy swimming in the sulphurous spa waters of Equi Terme or dodging the stalactites in the grottoes, we’ll drop you at a train station near the mill for the short (10/15 mins) journey to Equi and advise on opening times and trains back to Aulla.
 We’ll tell you how to get a taxi back to the mill.
 You can let us know beforehand or when you have settled in during you week at the mill.

-When your partner goes to paint (or write or knit of speak italian) in the hilltop village of Monte dei Bianchi on Fridays, you can join him or her in the hilltop village, or just relax in the peacfiul surroundings of the Al Vecchio Tino gourmet restaurant where we’ll all have lunch.
+When your partner goes to paint (or write or knit or speak italian) in the hilltop village of Monte dei Bianchi on Fridays, you can join him or her in the hilltop village, or just relax in the peaceful surroundings of the Al Vecchio Tino gourmet restaurant where we’ll all have lunch.

 Or we can drop you off at the nearby vineyard of Monastero Frati Bianchi to see how they make their wine and even try a drop or two.
 This small, family-run vineyard produces some 12,000 bottles a year, from three or four varieties of grapes.
 You can find out more by visiting their website at www.monasterofratibianchi.it